sony/flutter-embedded-linux/README.md

 - Direct rendering module ([DRM](https://en.wikipedia.org/wiki/Direct_Rendering_Manager)) backend support
   - [x] Generic Buffer Management ([GBM](https://en.wikipedia.org/wiki/Mesa_(computer_graphics)))
   - [ ] [EGLStream](https://docs.nvidia.com/drive/drive_os_5.1.6.1L/nvvib_docs/index.html#page/DRIVE_OS_Linux_SDK_Development_Guide/Graphics/graphics_eglstream_user_guide.html) for NVIDIA devices (coming soon)
+- X11 backend supoort
+  - This is for the purpose of developing Flutter apps in Linux desktops.
+It is not intended for use in embedded systems.
 - Always single window fullscreen
-  - You can choose always-fullscreen or flexible-screen (any size) only when you use Wayland backend
+  - You can choose always-fullscreen or flexible-screen (any size) only when you use Wayland/X11 backend
 - Keyboard, mouse and touch inputs support
 - Equivalent quality to Flutter desktops
 - API compatibility with Flutter desktop for Windows and GLFW